-Perhaps you struggle to keep some of the specifics, perhaps you let them fade away into a memory of a night spent talking with a stranger from an unknown world who at the same time seemed familiar.
+Perhaps you struggle to keep some of the specifics, perhaps you let them fade away into a memory of a night spent talking with a stranger from an unfamiliar place, who themselves perhaps seemed queerly familiar.

 As you sit up, though, you are struck with the profound awareness that you are not alone.
 There is something nearby, something large.
 You feel the sweet warmth of its breath against your face, overpowering.
 You almost swoon.
 And then it is gone, and in spite of yourself, you find sleep claiming you again and spend the rest of what night remains wandering the broken worlds of natural dreaming.